"Mr. Gallant was the superb soloist"

 Considered by many to be the most difficult of all the musical instruments, the oboe is often called the “ill wind that no one blows good.”
 Oboist Thomas Gallant is one of the world’s few virtuoso solo and chamber music performers on this instrument and he has been praised by The New Yorker magazine as “a player who unites technical mastery with intentness, charm and wit.”

 Thomas Gallant is a First Prize Winner of the Concert Artists Guild International New York Competition and one of very musicians ever to win this competition as an oboe soloist.
-His performances have taken him to Avery Fisher Hall, Weill Recital Hall and the Frick Collection in New York City, to Washington, DC, Los Angeles, Chicago, Philadelphia, to the Spoleto Festival in Italy, the Bermuda Festival and to the Mostly Mozart Festival at Lincoln Center.
+His performances have taken him to Avery Fisher Hall, Weill Recital Hall and the Frick Collection in New York City, to Los Angeles, Chicago, Philadelphia, to the Spoleto Festival in Italy, the Bermuda Festival and to the Mostly Mozart Festival at Lincoln Center.
 He has appeared as guest soloist with the Kronos Quartet at the Ravinia Festival and has collaborated with flutist Jean-Pierre Rampal, with Cuarteto Casals, the Colorado, Calder and Lark Quartets, Cuarteto Latinoamericano and with the Adaskin String Trio.
-Recent and upcoming performances include a concert of solo and chamber music works for the oboe at the Library of Congress and at the Phillips Collection in Washington, DC, and tours across the United States as soloist with Camerata Bariloche from Argentina and the String Orchestra of New York City performing concerti by J. S. Bach and Vaughan-Williams.
+Past performances include a concert of solo and chamber music works for the oboe at the Library of Congress and at the Phillips Collection in Washington, DC, and tours across the United States as soloist with Camerata Bariloche from Argentina and the String Orchestra of New York City performing concerti by J. S. Bach and Vaughan-Williams.